 Creating a Culture of Resilience

-Successful managers can identify their own emotions and take proactive steps to change things for the better.
+Successful managers can identify their own emotions and take proactive steps to improve things.
 They’re also able to help their team members identify what they’re feeling and make positive changes.
 This goes so far as telling employees what you’re feeling during a one-on-one meeting.

-Sharing your own emotional state helps forge trust and respect, but also tells a team member that they’re not alone.
-It creates a safe environment where team members feel able to be honest and to communicate directly.
+Sharing your emotional state helps forge trust and respect and tells a team member they’re not alone.
+It creates a safe environment where team members feel able to be honest, and communicate directly.

 With that being said, feeling identification can be incredibly challenging.
-There are over two-dozen emotions we can experience and identifying even a fraction of those is hard.
-Commit to feeling identification and use intentionality to help improve your emotional and mental state, to guide your team, and to build a culture of resilience.
+We can experience over two-dozen emotions, and identifying even a fraction of those is hard.
+Commit to feeling identification and use intentionality to help improve your emotional and mental state, to guide your team, and build a culture of resilience.